 The school is structured around a two-year key stage 3 and an enriched three-year key stage 4, followed by a key stage 5 (sixth form) curriculum offer (from September 2020).
 Students sit nationally-recognised assessments and gain nationally-recognised qualifications at the end of key stages 4 and 5.
 Students for whom it is appropriate are encouraged to study EBacc subjects at GCSE.

 Key Stage 3

-Our key stage 3 curriculum bridges the gap between primary and secondary school through a focus on developing core skills plus wider knowledge and understanding derived from a thematic curriculum linking ten subject areas: English, mathematics, science, PE and games, humanities, technology and art, modern foreign languages (Spanish and/or French), performing arts (drama and music), computing and wellbeing, as well as ‘reflection’ time’.
+Our key stage 3 curriculum bridges the gap between primary and secondary school through a focus on developing core skills plus wider knowledge and understanding derived from a thematic curriculum linking ten subject areas: English, mathematics, science, PE, humanities, technology & art, modern foreign languages (Spanish and/or French), performing arts (drama & music), computing and wellbeing, as well as ‘reflection’ time’.

 Key Stage 4